• Skip to primary navigation

 I am totally in love with this new cookie recipe.
 I make a lot of gluten free cookies; I think I have over 40 on the blog!
 These gluten free oatmeal chocolate chip cookies are slightly crisp on the outside and chewy on the inside, and they are deliciously easy to make!

-If you love cookies, I have so many incredible gluten free cookies recipes for you to try!
+If you love cookies, I have so many incredible gluten free cookie recipes for you to try!
+You may also love reading my Gluten Free Cookie Troubleshooting Guide to help you prevent baking fails.

 • They have a lot of great texture from the gluten free rolled oats, chocolate chips, pecans, and butter.